Nora Roberts donates $25,000 to campaign opposing Craighead County library system funding cuts

 The group has said the initiative will cause the library to lose state funding, outreach programs, and internet services to the community.

-A news release posted on Facebook from Citizens Taxed Enough said the Craighead County Jonesboro Public Library System is one of only ten libraries in the state collecting 2 mills of tax revenue.
+A news release posted on Facebook from Citizens Taxed Enough said the Craighead County Jonesboro Public Library System is one of only 10 libraries in the state collecting 2 mills of tax revenue.

-Information to this article was contributed by Teresa Moss of the Arkansas Democrat-Gazette.
+Information for this article was contributed by Teresa Moss of the Arkansas Democrat-Gazette.